 I really liked this silver & black beast.

-And there were a few cool (or shall I say kewl?) rat rods too.
-You know they’re cool when the motorcycle tower over them and you need a hole in the roof just to drive them.
+And there were a few cool (or shall I say kewl?) rat rods, too.
+You know they’re cool when the motorcycle towers over them, and you need a hole in the roof to drive them.
 Rolling art…

 This rusty rod was way cool…